STEP |

 1 |

-Place outboard shift lever in neutral.
+Place outboard shift lever on the power head in neutral.

 |